Organic Lawns (wean your lawn off junk food!)

 Garden moles do little harm, and the hills they leave actually make good garden potting compost!
 Read our post on wildlife-friendly gardens.

 They don’t have good sight or hearing, so use their scent to dig tunnels through the earth, looking for earthworms.
-They are not really that social (only coming together to mate) and build complex tunnels below lawns and flower beds, to sleep, stow worms and raise their young.
+They are not really that social (only coming together to mate, they don’t even like each that much!)
+And build complex tunnels below lawns and flower beds, to sleep, stow worms and raise their young.

 Moles can dig an impressive four metres per hour, so some tunnels span several gardens.
 They won’t harm your plants, unless roots are disturbed.